 "The Keurbooms estuary and its barrier-beach and tidal-inlet system is one of the most studied of such systems on the South Africa coast.
 The historical changes to the system during the last ~100 years are approximately known, but its earlier history, preserved in the deposits around the margins, is not well studied.
 The proposed hotel site is situated on the eastern, younger, seaward part of late Quaternary, conglomeratic "beach terrace" deposits marginal to the Keurbooms estuary.
 Although the fossil potential is moderate in beach conglomerates, layers and pockets of fossil shell may occur and have previously been noted in the general area.
 Full time archaeological monitoring of bulk earthmoving activities by a suitably qualified professional was recommended in the AIA.
-It is recommended that said archaeologist on any occurrences and the nature of the deposits (e.g. preservation of carbonate "shell sand" and possible interbedded estuarine muds).
+It is recommended that said archaeological monitor also watch for the occurrence of fossils and liaise with the appointed palaeontologist on any occurrences and the nature of the deposits (e.g. preservation of carbonate "shell sand" and possible interbedded estuarine muds).
 Should fossils finds or geologically significant sections be exposed, the primary mitigation task entails the specialist documentation and sampling of the excavations.
 The significance of such samples/documentation involves: